More about: 14 Things to Do in Harlem NYC

 Red Rooster Harlem

-If you go downstairs you'll be surprised by Ginny's Supper Club.
-A club that emulates the spirit of the secret bars of the 1920s.
-Where you can enjoy live jazz and private dining.
+If you head downstairs, you’ll be surprised by Ginny’s Supper Club.
+A club that emulates the spirit of the speakeasies of the 1920s.
+Here you can enjoy live jazz and a private dinner.

 7. Visit the Studio Museum

-New York is the city of irresistible museums, and Harlem is no exception.
-The Studio Museum, opened in 1968 at 144 125th Street, was the first art gallery in the area.
-For remodeling reasons, it is now located at 429 West 127th Street.
+New York is a city of irresistible museums, and Harlem is no exception.
+The Studio Museum, opened in 1968 at 144 West 125th Street, was the first art gallery in the area.
+Due to renovations, it is now located at 429 West 127th Street.

-However, you can keep up to date with the latest news through the website and its social networks (@studiomuseum).
-Check the calendar for programming and actively participate in the life that surrounds the institution.
+However, you can stay up to date on the latest news through the website and its social media (@studiomuseum).
+Check the calendar for the schedule and actively participate in the life surrounding the institution.

-The museum exhibits the work of more than 400 artists of African descent, Afro-Latino or from the diaspora.
-In addition to collections and events, it fosters the Artist-in-Residence program.
-This offers an 11-month residency to 3 local, national or international artists.
-In addition, I recommend you book a tour of African-American culture.
+The museum exhibits the work of more than 400 artists of African descent, Afro-Latinos, or from the diaspora.
+In addition to its collections and events, it supports the Artist-in-Residence program.
+This program offers an 11-month residency to three local, national, or international artists.
+I also recommend booking a tour of African American culture.

 - Address: 144 W 125th St, New York.

-If you're looking for a place to drink in Harlem, trendy bars are the place to be.
-You can find everything from beers, margaritas and mojitos, to the most exotic cocktail drinks.
+If you’re looking for a place to have a drink in Harlem, there’s no shortage of trendy little bars.
+You’ll find everything from beers, margaritas, and mojitos to the most exotic cocktails.

-Accompanied by appetizers, music and entertainment.
-You can enjoy them with your friends, your family, your partner.
-Or you can take the opportunity to party alone and meet new people.
+Accompanied by appetizers, music, and entertainment.
+You can enjoy them with your friends, family, or partner.
+Or you can take the opportunity to go out on your own and meet new people.

-Here is a list with some proposals to have a great time.
-The best rated bars, cocktail bars, breweries and clubs on Google:
+Here’s a list of some suggestions for a great time.
+The highest-rated bars, cocktail bars, breweries, and clubs on Google:

 - Room 623 Harlem’s Speakeasy (Jazz Club).